 s9+ | 54 | 50 | 70 |

 So, is a Roomba loud?
-The Roomba i7+ and the Roomba s9+ both are the quietest models both on hard floors – vinyl planks, tile, marble, concrete – and carpets.
+The Roomba i7+ and s9+ are the quietest models both on hard floors – vinyl planks, tile, marble, concrete – and carpets.
 S9+ is even quieter while self-emptying the dirt bin on the Homebase.
 This self-emptying process doesn’t take more than 2-3 minutes.
 So, it is not that much of a problem.

 Now you might be wondering why my Roomba is making a loud noise.
 Its loudness depends on the following factors: